epccs/RPUpi/Hardware/README.md

 ## Testing

-Check correct assembly and function with [Testing] [./Testing/]
+Check correct assembly and function with [Testing](./Testing/)

 # Bill of Materials

-Import the [BOM][./Design/16197,BOM.csv] into LibreOffice Calc (or Excel) with semicolon separated values, or use a text editor.
+Import the [BOM](./Design/16197,BOM.csv) into LibreOffice Calc (or Excel) with semicolon separated values, or use a text editor.

 # How To Use